JonathanGech/awesome_icons/README.md

 ## 🤝 Contributing

-We welcome contributions from the community to help improve **AwesomeIcons**.
+We welcome contributions from the community to help improve **AwesomeIcon**.
 If you have icon suggestions, find bugs, or want to add new features, feel free to:

 - Submit a pull request
 - Open an issue on [GitHub](https://github.com/your-username/awesome_icons)